f(x) roles = pigeonholes

 In mathematics and computer science, the pigeonhole principle states that if n items are put into m pigeonholes with n > m, then at least one pigeonhole must contain more than one item.
 This theorem is exemplified in real-life by truisms like "there must be at least two left gloves or two right gloves in a group of three gloves".
 It is an example of a counting argument, and despite seeming intuitive it can be used to demonstrate possibly unexpected results; for example, that two people in London have the same number of hairs on their heads (see below).

 To translate, Pokemon are the items and the number of pigeonholes are created from the game rules.
 So, part of the theory explains why it is impossible to have one large tier if the number of Pokemon available exceed the number of functional role slots.
-Even if you designed the differences between Pokemon to be as negligible as possible, as long as there is a difference and n>m, there will be tiers.
+Even if you designed the differences between Pokemon to be nearly negligible, as long as there is a difference and n>m, there will be tiers.
 Some Pokemon will ultimately have higher stats and therefore fulfill a very specific role better than others.
 Using the pigeonhole principle, we can understand how a game emerges from its design space elements to the actual metagame.

 The ideas of tier capacity and design space holes/pigeonholes can be applied to single player games as well.
 If a game has many items like the guns in Metal Gear Solid 4 or in Borderlands, you can get a better idea of just how popular many of the items will be in actual use.
 This is partially an issue of balance, but more so an issue of metagame.
-After all, a game can be balance for a high level of play, but until the competitors get there various elements may be overused or seem unbalanced.
+After all, a game can be balance for a high level of play, but until the competitors get to that level various elements may be overused or seem unbalanced.

-I named this series emergent mathematics because there are numbers involved, some math like calculations, and actual mathematical arguments used.
+I named this series emergent mathematics because there are numbers involved, some math-like calculations, and actual mathematical arguments used.
 I'm still researching how the ideas can be applied to game designers and researchers alike.
 In the future, I hope to provide clearer examples of these concepts at work.
 Until then... math on!